haojia-Nie/246-RAIInet/README.md

 <img width="274" alt="Screen Shot 2020-06-05 at 3 05 35 PM" src="https://user-images.githubusercontent.com/52882728/83914348-11b3dd80-a73f-11ea-8266-9ceffb0027a9.png">

+**Abilities**:

-**Abilities**: each player owns 5 special abilities that they can use through out the game
+each player owns 5 special abilities that they can use through out the game

+**LinkBoost**

-LinkBoost: doubles the step they can move
+doubles the step they can move

+**Reveal**
-Reveal: reveal the information about your opponent's piece
+reveal the information about your opponent's piece

+**Firewall**

-Firewall: set a firewall in a grid, and once your opponent's piece step into it, their piece will automatically be taken by you
+set a firewall in a grid, and once your opponent's piece step into it, their piece will automatically be taken by you

+**MagicShield**

-MagicShield: you are immune to firewall
+you are immune to firewall

+**Invisible**

-Invisible: one of your piece will be invisible on the board to your opponent.
+one of your piece will be invisible on the board to your opponent.

 To be continued